roharashraj/CSharp/README.md

-# CSharp
+# CSharpSamples

-Created "CSharp" repository to show off my C# Skills and also Git & GitHub Skills.
+Created "CSharpSamples" repository to show off my C# Skills and also Git & GitHub Skills as well.
+All codes are based on puerly C# i.e Console Application

-1)P1_Hello World
+1) P1_Hello World
-- Created new "P1_HelloWorld" project in C# using Visual Studio - Done
-- Got a desire output
+2) More on way...